souvik-077/LLM-RESEARCHES/DOCUMENTATION.md

 datasets and an additional verification objective the original work did not include.

+### My Personal Reflection
+This felt different from the other days — instead of just summarizing a paper, I noticed a real gap (it never actually tested hallucination) and came up with my own way to fix it.
+It's still just a proposal, not tested, but it feels more like my own work than the earlier days.

 ---

 ## Day 4 — Understanding the Benchmark Datasets Used in LLM/KG Research